V5 engine: Honda

 The Honda RC211V, a MotoGP racing motorcycle which competed in the 2002–2006 seasons, used a V5 engine.
 The transversely-mounted 990 cc engine had three cylinders at the front, two cylinders at the rear and a V-angle of 75.5 degrees.
 The engine used 4 valves per cylinder.

+BSA

+In the last days of the BSA motorcycle manufacturer, the factory design team produced plans for a modular range of four engines, all using a 200 cc cylinder.
+(It was planned to increase the cylinder capacity to up to 250 cc in due course).
+The range, which never went further than the drawing board, comprised: